Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition)

 The same concentration phenomena that are established above for regular LDPC code ensembles can be extended to irregular LDPC code ensembles as well.
-In the special case of memoryless binary-input output-symmetric (MBIOS) channels, the following theorem was proved by Richardson and Urbanke in \cite[pp.~487--490]{RiU_book}, based on the Azuma--Hoeffding inequality (we use here the same notation for LDPC code ensembles as in Section~\ref{subsection: Concentration of the Cardinality of the Fundamental System of Cycles}): \begin{theorem} Let $\mathcal{C}$, a code chosen uniformly at random from the ensemble $\text{LDPC}(n, \lambda, \rho)$, be used for transmission over an MBIOS channel characterized by its L-density $a_{\text{MBIOS}}$ (this denotes the conditional {\em pdf} of the log-likelihood ratio $L \triangleq l(Y) = \ln \left(\frac{p_{Y|X}(Y|1)}{p_{Y|X}(Y|-1)}\right)$, given that $X=1$ is the transmitted symbol).
+In the special case of MBIOS channels, the following theorem was proved by Richardson and Urbanke in \cite[pp.~487--490]{RiU_book}, based on the Azuma--Hoeffding inequality (we use here the same notation for LDPC code ensembles as in Section~\ref{subsection: Concentration of the Cardinality of the Fundamental System of Cycles}): \begin{theorem} Let $\mathcal{C}$, a code chosen uniformly at random from the ensemble $\text{LDPC}(n, \lambda, \rho)$, be used for transmission over an MBIOS channel characterized by its L-density $a_{\text{MBIOS}}$ (this denotes the conditional {\em pdf} of the log-likelihood ratio $L \triangleq l(Y) = \ln \left(\frac{p_{Y|X}(Y|1)}{p_{Y|X}(Y|-1)}\right)$, given that $X=1$ is the transmitted symbol).
 Assume that the decoder performs $l$ iterations of message-passing decoding, and let $P_{\text{b}}(\mathcal{C}, a_{\text{MBIOS}}, l)$ denote the resulting bit error probability.
-Then, for every $\delta > 0$, there exists an $\alpha = \alpha(\lambda, \rho, \delta, l) > 0$ where $\alpha = \alpha(\lambda, \rho, \delta, l)$ is {\em independent of the block length $n$}, such that the following concentration inequality holds:
+Then, for every $\delta > 0$, there exists a positive $\alpha$ where $\alpha = \alpha(\lambda, \rho, \delta, l)$ is {\em independent of the block length $n$}, such that the following concentration inequality holds:

-\end{theorem} This theorem asserts that the performance of all codes, except for a fraction which is exponentially small in the block length $n$, is, with high probability, arbitrarily close to the ensemble average.
-Therefore, assuming a sufficiently large block length, the ensemble average is a good indicator for the performance of individual codes, and it is therefore reasonable to focus on the design and analysis of capacity-approaching ensembles (via the density evolution technique).
-This forms a central result in the theory of codes defined on graphs and iterative decoding algorithms.
+\end{theorem} This theorem asserts that the performance of all codes, except for a fraction which is exponentially small in the block length $n$, is with high probability arbitrarily close to the ensemble average.
+Hence, assuming a sufficiently large block length, the ensemble average is a good indicator for the performance of individual codes; it is therefore reasonable to focus on the design and analysis of capacity-approaching ensembles (via the density evolution technique \cite{RichardsonU2001}).
+This forms a fundamental result in the theory of codes on graphs and iterative decoding.